Return to Office vs Hybrid vs Remote in 2026

 Hybrid Model

-This model can improve work-life balance and job satisfaction, as employees can work remotely and have more flexible work hours to take care of needs like doctors appointments or childcare pickup without needing to take off work.
+This model can improve work-life balance and job satisfaction, as employees can work remotely and have more flexible work hours to take care of needs like doctor’s appointments or childcare pickup without needing to take off work.
 However, this model requires everyone to be on board with making the most of in-person days for collaborative tasks and learn to work independently in the home office environment.
+Research from 2024 to 2025 shows that employees consistently rank this type of flexibility as a top factor in job satisfaction and retention.

 Remote Work